atomicx6637/ba-architecture/ea-demand-management-program.md

 4. **Stakeholder Validation** (Days 9-10)
    - EA coordinates with sponsor to validate key assumptions
    - Finance validates financial model with sponsor and budget owners
-   - PMO validates resource and timeline feasibility
+   - EA validates resource and timeline feasibility (with EPMO input if needed)

 5. **Draft Review with Sponsor** (Day 11)
    - EA shares complete draft with sponsor for review